-- Elected directly from each member state. - Initially symbolic but power increased over time.
-Now co-decision maker with Council. - Key power in relation to approving Brexit, with Verhofstadt, former PM of Belgium as 'lead' negotiator.
+• Elected directly from each member state.

-Very different to US and other national parliaments, with much less power (see Ch 3)
+- Initially symbolic but power increased over time.
+Now co-decision maker with Council. - Key person in relation to approving Brexit, Verhofstadt. - Very different to US and other national parliaments, with much less power (see Ch 3)